MicrosoftDocs/mixed-reality/mixed-reality-docs/system-gesture.md

 :::row-end:::

 ## Eye gaze and palm up pinch
 We have also designed a one-handed solution for ease of access in HoloLens 2.
-This gesture requires users to eye gaze at the wrist button, then use the same hand to perform a palm up pinch between the thumb and index finger.<br>
+This gesture requires users to eye gaze at the wrist button, then use the same hand to perform a palm up pinch using their thumb and index finger.<br>
 :::row:::
     :::column:::
         ![Wrist button ready](images/wrist-button-ready.png)<br>